Social and Assisted Housing

 Common retrofit projects that save electricity include replacing lighting (re-lamping, fixture changes, compact fluorescent installation), motors, drives, HVAC upgrades, controls, in-suite appliances, even ground-source cooling systems and solar thermal installations.
 Each of these retrofits is eligible for incentive dollars based on the number of each equipment type or “measure” that is to be replaced, and the amount of electricity that will be saved.

-There are three types of “tracks” for which you can apply — Prescriptive, Engineered and Custom.
+There are three types of “tracks” for which you can apply — Prescriptive and Custom.

 o Interior and exterior lighting in common areas